 If you file an individual return and your combined income is between $25,000 and $34,000, you may owe income tax on up to 50 percent of benefits.
 Earn more than that, and up to 85 percent of your benefits could be subject to taxes.

-For those filing a joint return, the income ranges are between $32,000 and $44,000 for the 50 percent limit.
+For those filing a joint return, the income range is between $32,000 and $44,000 for the 50 percent limit.
 Earn more than that, and the “up to 85 percent” rule kicks in.

 Consider withdrawing money from a Roth account